Arabella Hochhaus

 The Arabella-Hochhaus is a 23-storey, 75 m, combined hotel, office and apartment building at Arabellapark, in the Bogenhausen neighborhood in eastern Munich, Germany.

 History

 Development

-The building was designed by architect Toby Schmidbauer and constructed from 1966 to 1969 by Josef Schörghuber.
+The building was designed by architect Toby Schmidbauer and built from 1966 to 1969 by Josef Schörghuber.
 Until the 1990s, the former Musicland Studios was located in its basement.
 In order to meet demand for hotel rooms during the 1972 Olympic Games, the building was partly converted into the 467-room Arabella Bogenhausen Hotel, one of the largest hotels in Munich.
 In 1998, a joint venture was formed between Arabella Hotel Holding and Starwood and the hotel was renamed ArabellaSheraton Bogenhausen.
 It has since been renamed Sheraton Munich Arabellapark Hotel.
 The company operates the hotel jointly with The Westin Grand Munich, located across the street.
 In addition to the hotel, the building is at present home to two clinics, 550 rental apartments, and 100 offices and surgeries.
 The rooftop features a large spa area.